 Don't forget things like your mixer, lighting, or air conditioning.
 You will need to remember every item you use during food truck season.
 Try to remember what you offer on your first menu will probably not stay the same throughout your business.
 Trends of what people want will change and so should your menu offerings, if necessary.
 Don't be afraid of change, embrace it.
 Make sure you overestimate your power needs now, so you will not have a costly upgrade later when you want to expand your menu.

-When it comes to your generator and the adapters needed to power your equipment do the necessary research.
+When it comes to your generator and the adapters needed to power your equipment does the necessary research.
 Once you have calculated the wattage needed now and in the future of your food truck business, you will get a better picture of the power system equipment required for you.
 If you have any questions regarding the power your truck is using from a generator, you might benefit from reading our article about generator uses.

 If any questions you have are not answered, please contact customer service.
 We are here to help you.

 A few weeks ago, we had the opportunity to visit a local food truck company called Marco Pollo.
 Their menu is inspired by years of international travel and adventurous eating.
-The food is created from secret family recipe's and made from scratch authentic sauces.
+The food is created from secret family recipes and made from scratch with authentic sauces.

 When visiting with them we tried some of their customer and chef favorites, the food was amazing.
 We also got to interview the owner and learned some interesting stuff about owning a food truck business.
 Check out the interview below.